danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 JSONPath uses paths to select a set of nodes in a JSON value.
 Paths can use the dot-notation or the bracket-notation.

-Using the dot notation to select all titles:
+Using the dot notation to select the first (0'th) book title:

     $.store.book.0.title